blockcod/egolab/README.md

-# Team Y: Escape Egolab
+# Team Y: Escape Egolog
-**Description:** Escape Egolab is an exploration game where the user must find and destroy a hidden camera.
+**Description:** Escape Egolog is an exploration game where the user must find and destroy a hidden camera.
 Along the way they must navigate between tables of ScriptEd volunteers and students.

 **Controls:** (**W**): Up
               (**A**): Left